 Enter Lysander Scamander.
-He was the younger of the two Scamander twins and –as many saw it –the kinder.
-He was tall with blonde hair and pale blue eyes and pink skin.
+He was the younger of the two Scamander twins and—as many saw it—the kinder.
+He was tall with blond hair and pale blue eyes and pink skin.
 He smiled on a very regular basis, and his smile tended to reach his eyes, unlike most others'.
-He was smart and kind and loyal and an all-around good guy.
-He didn't try and blow things over, but he was never rudely blunt like his twin brother, Lorcan, could be.
+He was smart and kind and loyal and an all-around good bloke.
+He didn't try and blow things over, but he was never rudely blunt as his twin brother, Lorcan, could be.

 When Victoire and Lysander established their friendship, it seemed obvious that they would eventually end up involved romantically.